The Indians' easy march to the AL Central title hasn't been so easy

 This was supposed to be easy for the Cleveland Indians.
 All 35 of ESPN's baseball analysts picked them to win the AL Central.
 Their preseason odds to win the division were 87.5 percent on FanGraphs, the highest of any team in baseball.
 They looked like a powerhouse team in a weak division, with basically every key player back from last year's 94-win team except Mike Napoli, and he had been replaced by a superior player in Edwin Encarnacion.

-Much like their competitors in last year's World Series, however, the Indians have discovered the path to the playoffs actually includes other teams that aren't going to make it so easy.
+Much like their competitors in the 2016 World Series, however, the Indians have discovered the path to the playoffs includes other teams that aren't going to make it so easy.
 A six-game winning streak from June 15 to June 19 -- including a four-game sweep in Minnesota -- moved the Indians into first place, and it was rational to believe they wouldn't look back.

-But then the Twins came into Cleveland over the weekend, allowed two runs in three games, and swept the Indians to leapfrog back into first.
+Then the Twins came into Cleveland over the weekend, allowed two runs in three games, and swept the Indians to leapfrog back into first.
 Monday's incredible comeback against the Rangers, combined with Minnesota's loss in Boston, pushed the Indians back into first by a half-game, but the Twins and Royals still are sitting right there.

 So why hasn't it been so easy?
 A couple of things to consider: